stencila/desktop/README.md

 ### Install

-Download the installer for your platform for the latest release https://github.com/stencila/desktop/releases
+Download an installer for the latest release at https://github.com/stencila/desktop/releases

+- Windows : `.exe`
+- Mac OSX : `.dmg`
+- Linux: `.AppImage`

-### Development
+### Develop

 To run a development version of Stencila Desktop: